 Available to new Tide members and directors of limited companies, here’s how to register for VAT online with Tide.

-We’ll send you a link inviting you to register for VAT.
+We’ll email you, inviting you to register for VAT.
 Registration costs £39.99 (including VAT)

 Enter your National Insurance Number, expected taxable turnover, and a description of your business